top of page

 Why Humility Is a Superpower in Recovery

 Humility is the antidote to ego.
-It’s what allows us to admit powerlessness in Step One, ask for help in Step Two, and turn it over in Step Three.
+It allows us to admit powerlessness in Step One, ask for help in Step Two, and turn it over in Step Three.
 Without humility, we stay stuck in self-will.
-We isolate.
-We resist.
-We relapse.
+We isolate, resist, and relapse.
 But with humility, we open ourselves to transformation.
-We become teachable.
-We become connected.
-We become free.
-Humility also helps us navigate relationships.
-It allows us to listen, to apologize, to forgive.
-It helps us show up authentically, without pretense or performance.
-In recovery, humility is not a destination—it’s a daily practice.
-It’s the quiet strength that keeps us grounded, grateful, and growing.
+We become teachable, connected, and free.

 Celebrating Humility as Progress